yungProg/chess/README.md

 # Game
 - ✖ checkmate is the ultimate objective
 - ✖ it can end in draw
-- ✖ white moves first
+- ✔ white moves first
 - ✖ 1 piece is moved per turn except when castling
 - ✖ move is only legal if it unchecks the king
-- ✖ if player can uncheck, it's checkmate
+- ✖ if player can't uncheck, it's checkmate
 - ✖ move illegal if it puts the king under check

 to be added later